-Fines may be paid in cash, check, money orders or credit cards at the Cashiers Window located in Long-Jones Hall, between the hours of 7:30 am and 4:00 pm Monday thru Thursday, 7:30 am to 11:30 am Friday.
+Fines may be paid in cash, check, money orders or credit cards at the Cashiers Window located in Long-Jones Hall, between the hours of 8:30 am and 4:00 pm Monday thru Friday.
 The return check fee is \$25.

 Unpaid fines result in a hold being placed on a student's account, prohibiting registration, graduation or requesting transcripts.